roth-hex-lab/roth-hex-lab.github.io/content/authors/Hafize Nur Şahbudak/_index.md

 ---

-Elisabeth studies Informatics at the Technical University of Munich (TUM) and is a student assistant for the Human-Centered Computing and Extended Reality Lab at the Professorship for Machine Intelligence in Orthopedics.
-At HEX Lab she focuses on Semantic Segmentation of Endoscopic Videos.
-During her studies she specialises in Deep Learning for Medical Applications.
+Hafize is an MSc student at the Department of Informatics, Technical University of Munich (TUM).
+She is a student assistant at the Professorship for Machine Intelligence in Orthopedics / Human-Centered Computing and Extended Reality Lab at TUM, where she supports various research projects.
+Prior to this, she received her bachelor’s degree in Computer Engineering from Middle East Technical University (METU).
+During her studies, she gained industry experience at BEKO R&D Center.